apache/incubator-baremaps/map/README.md

 ## Editing the style

-The configuration format used in the `style.json` follows the [Mapbox style specification](https://github.com/mapbox/mapbox-gl-js).
+The configuration format used in the `style.js` file follows the [Mapbox style specification](https://github.com/mapbox/mapbox-gl-js).
 Baremaps integrates [Maputnik](https://maputnik.github.io/) and most of the modifications will take place in the browser.

 ## Tools